MuteBard/Unity_Shaders/Notes/dev/DEV-12.md

-    To figure out how to modify the dot product to compress values into one part of a model and not another, we need to turn to mathematics.
+    To figure out how to modify the dot product to compress values into one part of a model and not another,
+    I need to turn to mathematics.

 ![](../images/DEV-12/DEV-12-F.png)